-Specific Objective: Assist, as needed, in the preservation of 121 units at risk of converting to marketrate rents.
-Facilitate place-based revitalization through community conservation and reduce displacement risk by encouraging preservation of affordable units.

-Responsibility: Community Development and Services Agency, Housing Authority.

-Time Frame: Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis-

-particularly at the time of change of ownership.

-Funding: CalHFA Help Program; Multifamily Housing Program; HOME, CalHFA

-(preservation acquisition financing); mortgage insurance for purchase/refinance
+- Specific Objective: Assist, as needed, in the preservation of 121 units at risk of converting to marketrate rents. - Responsibility: Community Development and Services Agency, Housing Authority. - Time Frame:Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis- particularly at the time of change of ownership. - Funding: CalHFA Help Program; Multifamily Housing Program; HOME, CalHFA (preservation acquisition financing); mortgage insurance for purchase/refinance (HUD).

-(HUD).